archiejs/BROKEN-generator-archiejs/README.md

 This command creates following files /models/mvc-name and /controllers/mvc-name.
 You need to add the api routes (instructs via logs) manually to the routes file.

 These commands allow the user to create a module in easy step-by-step manner.

+### Add services

+    yo archiejs:plugin plugin-name

+* This command creates a plugin in /plugins/plugin-name directory.
+* You can add testcases in /plugin/plugin-name/test directory.
+* You will need to add plugins to config (in /config/plugins) directory for using them.

 ### Run project code